pulumi/docs/content/docs/guides/continuous-delivery/teamcity.md

     userguides:
         parent: cont_delivery
         weight: 1

-aliases:
-- /docs/reference/cd-jetbrains-teamcity/
-- /docs/console/continuous-delivery/jetbrains-teamcity/
 ---

-This page details how to use [JetBrains TeamCity](https://www.jetbrains.com/teamcity/) to deploy a sample infrastructure to AWS using Pulumi.
+This page details how to use [JetBrains TeamCity](https://www.jetbrains.com/teamcity/) to deploy a sample infrastructure, using Pulumi.
+In the example below, we will deploy to AWS, but any cloud can be used.

 ## Prerequisites